Terms of Service

 6. Invoicing and Payments

-1. DCS invoices upon services rendered, with final payment due upon service completion and delivery.
+1. DCS invoices upon services rendered, with final payment due upon service completion and delivery, unless otherwise agreed in writing.

 2. CLIENT must notify DCS within two weeks of any billing disputes.

-3. Payments are due upon receipt; late payments accrue a 12% annual interest fee.
+3. Payments are due upon receipt; late payments accrue a 12% annual interest fee and may be subject to collection action.

 7. Right of Entry

 The CLIENT shall ensure safe access to the site for DCS to perform its services, including executing any necessary site access or license agreements.
-DCS will not be required to sign any site access or license agreements.
+DCS will not be required to sign third-party site access agreements.
 While DCS will take reasonable precautions to minimize damage to the property, the CLIENT acknowledges that some incidental damage may occur in the normal course of work.
-Unless specified in the proposal or caused by DCS's negligence or willful misconduct, DCS will not be responsible for correcting such damage.
+Unless specified in the Proposal or caused by DCS’s negligence or willful misconduct, DCS will not be responsible for correcting such damage.

 8. Job Site Safety and Control of Work